raphael-group/LAML/README.md

 ```
 run_scmail
 ```
-to see the commandline help of sc-MAIL.
+to see the commandline help of LAML.

 ## Install from source